 Welcome to the website of Nova Scotia’s Kings County Museum.

-Given the continued spread of COVID-19 and based on public health officials’ guidance, The KINGS COUNTY MUSEUM will remain closed until the restrictions imposed by the provincial government and Health NS are rescinded, and the government/Health NS sets a date allowing the reopening of public institutions and public gatherings.
+Given the continued spread of COVID-19 and based on public health officials’ guidance, The KINGS COUNTY MUSEUM will remain closed to the public until the restrictions imposed by the provincial government and Health NS are rescinded, and the government/Health NS sets a date allowing the reopening of public institutions and public gatherings.

 We are committed to keeping you informed as we receive additional information.
 Please join our social media channels where we continue to share updates and stories.
 If you are have questions about specific events, please contact us directly.